-Budget concerns and soaring share prices drive record outflows from equity funds in October______
+Budget concerns and soaring share prices drive record outflows from equity funds in October

 Equity funds suffered their largest outflows on record in October, according to the latest Fund Flow Index from Calastone, the largest global funds network.
 Investors withdrew a net £3.63bn from their equity fund holdings, marking a fifth consecutive month of outflows from the asset class, the longest stint of selling since the Brexit referendum in 2016.
 Between June and October, investors have pulled a net £7.36bn out of equity funds, easily the largest outflow on Calastone’s record.